School of Law

 Dissertation (60 credits)

 Assessment is based on coursework and a dissertation.
 There are no exams.
-Assessment of each taught module is by written assignment of about 5,000 words each.
+Assessment of each taught module is by written assignment of approximately 5,000 words each.
 A choice of essay titles is provided for each block.
-In the research year the emphasis is on independent research – there is a research methods assignment of 2,000 words formatively assessed and a dissertation of between 15,000 and 20,000 words.
+For the dissertation, the emphasis is on independent research – there is a research methods assignment of 2,000 words formatively assessed, and a dissertation of between 15,000 and 20,000 words.
 The pass mark for all assessments is 50%.

-The modules are taught through 20 hours of contact time, delivered as an intensive three-day block of teaching.
+The modules are taught through 20 hours of contact time, delivered as an intensive 3 or 4-day block of teaching.

 During the module, students will take part in tutor-led seminars and discussions, small group exercises, and case studies.
 Each module is accompanied by extensive independent study and throughout the course students are encouraged and required to undertake independent reading to both supplement and consolidate the classes and to broaden individual knowledge and understanding of the subject.

 All students receive initial guidance on how to identify, locate and use materials available in libraries and elsewhere (including electronic sources).
 Guidelines are provided for the production of coursework assignments and dissertations and these are reinforced by seminars and individual supervision, which focus specifically on essay planning and writing, and research methodology.
-Detailed written and, if requested, oral feedback is provided on all course work.
-There is also time set aside during each module and outside the modules for students to consult individually with teaching staff and receive guidance and feedback on assessment and module performance.
+Detailed written and, if requested, oral feedback is provided on all coursework.

-While away from Keele, between teaching blocks, students will benefit from directed reading, additional resources posted on the KLE together with a KLE based discussion page for ‘virtual’ interaction between students.
+While away from Keele, between teaching blocks, students will benefit from directed reading, additional resources posted on the KLE (Keele’s virtual learning environment), together with a KLE-based discussion page for ‘virtual’ interaction between students.

 1. A personal learning plan in which students review their achievements and update goals with a focus on development of a potential research topic for the dissertation.